 Josephus and Philo also use the Greek word in its finite sense.

 Sorry about the multiple posts.
 Some new insight on Romans 16:25… the KJV renders it “since the world began.”
 The mystery was hidden for earth’s inhabitants for 6000 years.
 Not literally eternal.

 TJB: Scott, talked with Dave (Greek teacher).
 He said that aionious and aion are two completely different words.
 Aionions, according to him, means eternal or perpetual.

 I brought up with him that aion can mean age.
 He explained to me that the Jewish understandin…g of ages is that there is the age up until this point, and the age perpetually afterwards (with no definite end point).
 So even if the word aion were used and not aionious, it still would not mean a period of time with a definite end.

 He also made the point that aionious is used often to describe God.
 So, is God just the god of this age or a specific length of time?
 Curious.

 In response to the ordinance forever…interesting that you brought that up.
-While in Israel I became good friends with a Philly-born Messianic Jew who lives in Jew-rusalem (as he calls it) named Steve Ben-Yishai.
+While in Israel I became good friends with a Philly-born Messianic Jew who lives in Jew-rusalem (as he calls it) :D named Steve Ben-Yishai.
 Steve holds a PhD in Comparative Religions of the Trans-Jordanian Region and believes whole-heartedly that every “perpetual ordinance” is just that for the Jews!
 That for Jews (not Gentiles) these must still be held to as eternal (given his understanding of the Hebrew language and the Jewish understanding of the eternality of these commands!!)

 SR: I’m not suggesting that EVERY use of aionios is finite, but that the word allows for either infinite or finite.
 The word when applied to God clearly means eternal.
 The word when applied to something else will have another meaning, which I’ve shown above.